dilanzib/MortgageApplication/README.md

 ## Mortgage Application

-#### Tools needed
+### Tools needed
+To successfully build and run the application:
 - Java 17
 - Maven 3.9.0
 - Docker Desktop

 ### How to start the app locally
-- Running the app with docker:
+- Running the app with socker:
   - Open your Docker Desktop

+Navigate to the root directory of the project
-  - Run the command
+  - Build the application by running:
     -      mvn clean package
-  - Build the application with docker
+  - Build a Docker image of the app:
     -      docker build -t mortgage-app .
-  - Run the docker
+  - Run the Docker
     -     docker run -p 8080:8080 mortgage-app

 Check the webpage at: